DThree Technologies

 If one of these roles sounds like you, the Services model is designed to support you, without asking you to carry it alone.

-When D3 Is Not the Right Fit
+When DThree Is Not the Right Fit

-D3 is not the right partner if:
+DThree is not the right partner if:

 • Cost is the primary decision driver

-• You want recommendations without diagnostic context
+• You want recommendations without first understanding the problem

 • You expect execution without shared ownership